 This MPPR provides summaries of the progress made toward completion of specific Management Plan elements, updates to the list of required Management Plan elements, and recommendations for continuation or modification of individual Management Plans.
-This MPPR also summarizes the results of initial source identification evaluations, where performed, and results of selected Management Plan monitoring for the previous year, provides documentation of outreach efforts, and provides a summary of baseline and ongoing management practice inventories for Management Plans developed under the Coalition's WDR.

-The MPPR includes the following components, as specified in the MRP:
+This MPPR also summarizes the results of initial source identification evaluations, where performed, results of Management Plan monitoring for the previous year, provides documentation of outreach efforts, and provides a summary of baseline and ongoing management practice inventories for Management Plans developed under the Coalition's WDR.
+The MPPR includes the components listed in Table 1, as specified in the MRP:

-&lt;sup>3 SVWQC 2009.
+&lt;sup>2 SVWQC 2009.
 Water Quality Management Plan.
 Prepared by Larry Walker Associates for the Sacramento Valley Water Quality Coalition (SVWQC).
 Sacramento, California.
 January 2009.

-&lt;sup>4 SVWQC 2016, Comprehensive Surface Water Quality Management Plan.
+&lt;sup>3 SVWQC 2016, Comprehensive Surface Water Quality Management Plan.
 Prepared by Larry Walker Associates for the Sacramento Valley Water Quality Coalition (SVWQC).
 Sacramento, California.
 September 2016.